EECS3311F25/project-commute-buddy/README.md

 cd setup/backend/
 npm install

 # Create your own .env file using the .env.example file given.
-PLEASE SET YOUR OWN VALUES FOR THE JWT_SECRET key for security:
+PLEASE SET YOUR OWN VALUES FOR THE JWT_SECRET key for security.
+# File must be placed in backend/:
 cat .env.example > .env

 # Start server